 However, they were forced to leave in such great haste that their bread dough did not have time to rise, leaving them with what we now know as “matzo” (matzah, matza, matzoth, matzot), or unleavened bread.
 Since matzo is typically made with wheat flour, gluten free folks must think outside the proverbial cracker box for safe and tasty options.

 (Homemade gluten free matzo for Passover)

-Fortunately, there are now some gluten free “Mazo-Style” oat cracker alternatives available, and of course you can always make your own!
-Like any other wheat flour recipe we might long to enjoy again, devising a gluten-free solution is simple: modify, substitute and perfect using gluten-free ingredients.
+Fortunately, there are now some gluten free “Matzo-Style” oat cracker alternatives available, and of course you can always make your own!
+Like any other wheat flour recipe we might long to enjoy again, devising a gluten free solution is simple: modify, substitute and perfect using gluten free ingredients.

-My recipe for Gluten-Free Matzo made with GF grains and certified GF oat flour, is simple and can be made and baked within 18 minutes to prevent any leavening in the dough.
+My recipe for Gluten Free Matzo made with gluten free grains and certified gluten free oat flour, is simple and can be made and baked within 18 minutes to prevent any leavening in the dough.
 It’s a simple 5 ingredient recipe that takes only 20 minutes from start to finish!

-However, Orthodox Jews and others wishing to only serve Kosher for Passover, Gluten-Free Shemura (supervised grains, watched from time of harvest to be sure no fermentation occurs) matzo, will need to buy GF matzo made in that manner instead.
-Fair warning: gluten-free Shemura Oat Matzo is expensive!
-One 1 pound box can cost $40.00, while regular Kosher for Passover (non-gluten-free) Matzo is generally 14 times less expensive (around $2.75-$3.00/ 1 pound box).
+However, Orthodox Jews and others wishing to only serve Kosher for Passover, Gluten Free Shemura (supervised grains, watched from time of harvest to be sure no fermentation occurs) matzo, will need to buy gluten free matzo made in that manner instead.
+Fair warning: gluten free Shemura Oat Matzo is expensive!
+One 1 pound box can cost $40.00, while regular Kosher for Passover (non-gluten free) Matzo is generally 14 times less expensive (around $2.75-$3.00/ 1 pound box).